GoogleCloudPlatform/puppet-google-compute/README.md

 * `id`: Output only.
   The unique identifier for the resource.
 This identifier is defined by the server.

-* `label_fingerprint`: Output only.
-  The fingerprint used for optimistic locking of this resource.
-Used internally during updates.

 * `region`: Output only.
   A reference to the region where the regional address resides.